 A better fit means better sound performance and comfort

-For optimal sound performance, including features with passive noise isolation, active noise cancellation, and transparency, AirPods, AirPods Pro, AirPods Max, EarPods, and Beats headphones and earphones require skin contact.
-When worn properly, your AirPods, AirPods Pro, AirPods Max, EarPods, and Beats headphones and earphones should provide a snug but comfortable fit.
-AirPods Pro and Beats earphones have multiple eartip options, AirPods Max have telescoping headband arms, and Beats headphones have an adjustable headband, to help deliver a personalized fit.
-In addition, Powerbeats products have adjustable earhooks to help provide a secure, comfortable, and personalized fit.
+For optimal sound performance, including features with passive noise isolation, active noise cancellation, and transparency, AirPods, EarPods, and Beats headphones and earphones require skin contact.
+When worn properly, your AirPods, EarPods, and Beats headphones and earphones should provide a snug but comfortable fit.

 Keeping your Apple and Beats devices—as well as your skin—clean and dry maximizes comfort and prevents long-term damage to your device.
-This is especially important after workouts with AirPods Pro or a Powerbeats product, or after exposure to liquids such as sweat, soap, shampoo, makeup, sunscreen, and lotions that can potentially cause skin irritations.
+This is especially important after workouts with AirPods Pro, a Powerbeats product, or Beats Studio Buds; or after exposure to liquids such as sweat, soap, shampoo, makeup, sunscreen, and lotions that can potentially cause skin irritations.

 If you're sensitive to certain materials

 A great deal of care and research goes into choosing materials for all our devices.
 As part of our testing and evaluation process, both Apple and independent laboratories test the materials used in our products.
 Only materials that pass our rigorous review process are acceptable for use in Apple products.
 By setting conservative restrictions, testing for chemicals of concern, and conducting toxicology evaluations, Apple helps to ensure the safety of our customers.
 Every material that touches your skin has gone through extensive evaluation.1 This includes:

 - Trial studies on prototypes

 - Consultations with board-certified dermatologists